 Business people and developers must work together daily throughout the project.

-The PO has a significant role in quality and is the only team member empowered to accept stories as done.
-For most enterprises converting to Agile, this is a new and critical role, which typically translates into a full-time job.
-It requires one PO to support each Agile Team (or, at most, two teams).
+The PO has a significant role in quality control and is the only team member empowered to accept stories as done.
+For most enterprises moving to Agile, this is a new and critical role, typically translating into a full-time job, requiring one PO to support each Agile team (or, at most, two teams).

 Preparation and Participation in PI Planning